Ewe people: Dance

 The Ewe have an intricate collection of dances, which vary between geographical regions and other factors.
 One such dance is the Adevu (Ade - hunting, Vu - dance).
 This is a professional dance that celebrates the hunter.
 They are meant both to make animals easier to hunt and to give animals a ritual "funeral" in order to prevent the animal's spirit from returning and harming the hunter.

 Another dance, the Agbadza, is traditionally a war dance but is now used in social and recreational situations to celebrate peace.
 War dances are sometimes used as military training exercises, with signals from the lead drum ordering the warriors to move ahead, to the right, go down, etc. These dances also helped in preparing the warriors for battle and upon their return from fighting they would act out their deeds in battle through their movements in the dance.

 The Atsiagbekor is a contemporary version of the Ewe war dance Atamga (Great (ga) Oath (atama) in reference to the oaths taken by people before proceeding into battle.
 The movements of this present-day version are mostly in platoon formation and are not only used to display battle tactics, but also to energize and invigorate the soldiers.
 Today, Atsiagbekor is performed for entertainment at social gatherings and at cultural presentations.

 The Atsia dance, which is performed mostly by women, is a series of stylistic movements dictated to dancers by the lead drummer.
 Each dance movement has its own prescribed rhythmic pattern, which is synchronized with the lead drum.
 "Atsia" in the Ewe language means style or display.

 The Bobobo (originally "Akpese") is said to have been developed by Francis Kojo Nuatro.
-He is thought to have been an ex-police officer who organized a group in the middle to late 1940s.
+He is thought to have been an ex-police officer who organized a group in the mid- to late 1940s.
 The dance has its roots from Wusuta and in the Highlife music popular across West African countries.
 Bobobo gained national recognition in the 1950s and 1960s because of its use at political rallies and the novelty of its dance formations and movements.
 It is generally performed at funerals and other social occasions.
 This is a social dance with a great deal of room for free expression.
 In general, the men sing and dance in the center while the women dance in a ring around them.
 There are "slow" and "fast" versions of Bobobo.
-The slow one is called Akpese and the fast one is termed to be Bobobo.
+The slow one is called Akpese and the fast one is termed Bobobo.